Blog Post

 Table of Contents

-How to carry out a website migration professionally was discussed here on the blog a few months ago.
-But what if the migration goes wrong and all URLs are changed?
-This is a nightmare scenario for some SEO experts, who then have the task of cleaning up the mess.
+How to conduct a website migration professionally was a topic we covered a few months ago here on the blog.
+But what if the migration goes wrong, and all the URLs have changed?
+It is the nightmare scenario for some SEO experts who are later tasked with cleaning up the mess.

-In a very helpful Whiteboard Friday on SEOmoz, Michael King provides tips on how to recover old URLs.
-User comments add to the list, which will be presented here in a clear format, translated into English, with additional comments.
+In a very helpful Whiteboard Friday on SEOmoz, Michael King gives tips on how to rediscover old URLs.
+User comments add to the list, which is clearly presented here, translated into English, and supplemented with our own notes.

-The URLs before the migration are important for several reasons:
+The URLs from before the migration are important for several reasons:

-The old URLs are in the search engine index and lead users to error pages - a very unsatisfactory state from both an SEO and usability perspective.
+The old URLs are in the search engine index and lead users to error pages – this is unsatisfactory both from an SEO perspective and for usability.

-By redirecting the old URLs to the appropriate new URLs, old backlinks can continue to be utilized, and users will be directed to a relevant new page.
+Redirecting old URLs to the appropriate new URLs allows old backlinks to be utilized, guiding users to a relevant new page.

 What sources can be used to find the old URLs?

-Some points are obvious, but especially laypeople often overlook the simplest solutions, which could save a lot of manual work.
-However, even if there are no backups, there are a multitude of sources available to track down old URLs.
+Some points may be obvious, but often the simplest solutions are overlooked, especially by non-experts, which could save a lot of manual work.
+However, even if there are no backups, there are numerous sources available to track down old URLs.

 Server Backup: The simplest way to identify all old URLs.

-Wayback Machine: Not all domains are found here with historical data, but it's worth a try.
+Wayback Machine: Not every domain can be found here with historical data, but it's worth a try.

-XML Sitemap: Sitemaps sometimes still contain the old URLs and can easily be saved from this.
+XML Sitemap: Sitemaps sometimes still contain the old URLs and can be easily saved from there.

-Backlink Profile in Backlink Tools: It is recommended to use several backlink tools to find as many URLs as possible.
-Another advantage: The most linked URLs can be identified to set priorities for further steps.
+Backlink Profile in Backlink Tools: It's advisable to use multiple backlink tools to find as many URLs as possible.
+Another advantage: the most-linked URLs can be identified to set priorities for future steps.

-404 pages in Google or Bing Webmaster Tools: Bing now also offers a free backlink analysis.
+404 Pages in Google or Bing Webmaster Tools: Bing now also offers free backlink analysis.

-Historical Google Analytics Data: If there is access to Analytics, the historical page views can help identify old URLs.
+Historical Google Analytics Data: If there is Analytics access, historical page views can help to determine old URLs.

-CMS Changelog and Logfiles: An alternative for more technically savvy website operators, although Google Analytics is probably more convenient.
+CMS Changelog and Log Files: An alternative for more technically savvy website operators, although Google Analytics might be more convenient.

-“Site:”-search on Google: Usually, the cache still contains the old pages if not too much time has passed between the website migration and the search.
+“Site:” Search in Google: The cache usually still contains the old pages if not too much time has passed between the website migration and the search.

-Other internal sources and publications: For example, old newsletters, old ranking reports, or company brochures/downloads with links.
+Additional internal sources and publications: For example old newsletters, old ranking reports, or company brochures/downloads with links.

-What to do with the old URLs now?
+What should you do with the old URLs now?

-Once as many old URLs as possible are identified, the following steps are advisable:
+Once as many old URLs as possible have been identified, the following steps are advisable:

 Check whether all old URLs are truly no longer accessible.
-(Screaming Frog is an example of a free tool that automatically crawls a list of up to 500 URLs.)
+(Screaming Frog is, for instance, a free tool that can automatically crawl a list of up to 500 URLs.)

 Set up redirects to the appropriate new URLs.